Cover of The Sovereign Child: How a Forgotten Philosophy Can Liberate Kids and Their Parents

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Sovereign Child: How a Forgotten Philosophy Can Liberate Kids and Their Parents:(Showing 29 of 29)
+The most popular highlights from The Sovereign Child: How a Forgotten Philosophy Can Liberate Kids and Their Parents, saved by readers on Screvi.

 “Valorizing boredom is the other half of the Greedy Child Fallacy.”